Creative geotechnical engineering brings sweeping NYC views to Governors Island park

 In addition, the slope-facing design enabled landscape architects to plant 42,000 trees and shrubs that would take root quickly and act as an anchor for the slopes, further improving the hills’ resilience.
 Throughout the project, a public peer review process amongst the team of designers, engineers, and elected and appointed officials tested every idea.
 Our ability to collaborate with stakeholders ultimately helped realize the park’s design and completion of the project 5% under budget and 10 months ahead of schedule.

-Now, area residents and tourists can take a 7-minute ferry ride from Lower Manhattan to experience the rolling parkland, calming meadows, and tall, easy-to-climb hills with an unparalleled panoramic view of the Statue of Liberty, the New York and New Jersey skylines, and the Brooklyn Bridge.
+Now, area residents and tourists can take a 7-minute ferry ride from Lower Manhattan to experience the rolling parkland, calming meadows, and tall, easy-to-climb hills with a panoramic view of the Statue of Liberty, the New York and New Jersey skylines, and the Brooklyn Bridge.